Mojo Marinade

 Ready to Hit the Grill?

-If this all still feels new to you, I encourage you to head over to Grilling 101, a compilation of tips & tricks for all of the grilling basics – everything from how to light your grill to how to clean your grill.
+If this all still feels new to you, I encourage you to head over to Grilling 101, a compilation of tips and tricks for all of the grilling basics – everything from how to light your grill to how to clean your grill.

 All this talk about grilling have you feelin’ ready to hit the grill?
 Me too!
 Be sure to check out this post for my 15 go-to marinades you need this grilling season.
 At our house, a good marinade is at the heart of grilling season.
 I’m positive these marinades will be on repeat at your house this summer!
-For even more grilled goodness, be sure to check out all of our Grilling & Smoking recipes.
+For even more grilled goodness, be sure to check out all of our Grilling and Smoking recipes.

-& lastly!
-Be sure to give @playswellwithbutter a follow on Instagram – I’ll be teaching you how to grill up some goodness all summer long, & we have so much fun on Instagram!
+And lastly!
+Be sure to give @playswellwithbutter a follow on Instagram – I’ll be teaching you how to grill up some goodness all summer long, and we have so much fun on Instagram!

-Want more grilling tips & recipes?
+Want more grilling tips and recipes?

 You’re in the right place! 🙌🏼 Subscribe to have PWWB Grilling Series updates sent straight to your inbox.
-We’re sharing exclusive grilling tips, tricks, & sneak peeks to our email friends.
+We’re sharing exclusive grilling tips, tricks, and sneak peeks to our email friends.
 Plus, you’ll be the first to know about all of PWWB’s new grilling recipes all summer long.
 Subscribe below!

-Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, & Pinterest for more easy, modern recipes & fun!
+Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!

 Hi there, I'm Jess!